IIEnat/Seismographer/docs/developer_documentation.md

 - **Functionality**
   - Implement a database to save the live seismic streams.
   - Use a gradient colour overlay on the map instead of individually coloured stations to better visualise waves.
-  - Implement a conversion from the meaningless voltage measures given by seismometers (and currently displayed) to displacement in micrometers.
+  - Implement a conversion from the meaningless voltage measures given by seismometers (and currently displayed) to displacement in micrometres.